yugeshk/prd/README.md

 It also contains a sample PRD under `samples/epfl-pocketcampus` for your reference.

 >[!NOTE]
->As you may know, the EPFL Pocketcampus app was a creation of the first iteration
+>As you may know, the EPFL Pocketcampus app was developed in the first iteration
 >of this course.

 ## Setup